 - Take a rotary cutter, I use an Olfa 28mm cutter (I prefer the smaller cutter for cutting curves), and carefully cut along the curved line of the ruler.

 - You now have 2 curved half square triangles.

 - Take one of the top pieces from one square and match it to the bottom piece of the other square.
 You now have a curved half square triangle with contrasting colors.

 - Take the two squares and lay one on top of the other, right sides together.
 You will notice that nothing lines up, but that’s okay.

 - Line up the pointed ends and the edges of both pieces and place a pin about ½” from the end.
 You will remove this pin once the material is caught in the machine.

 - Have your sewing machine needle in the needle down position.

-- Use your left hand to control the top fabric and you right hand to control the bottom fabric.
+- Use your left hand to control the top fabric and your right hand to control the bottom fabric.
 Do not pull or stretch the fabric.
 Manipulate the fabric, keeping the edges together as you sew.
-Take your time.

 - Finger press the seam to one side.

 - Press along the seam line and finally press the square flat.